willstepp/dbmule/README.markdown

 ###What is it?

 Mule is a database migration tool based on a stand-alone version of [Rails Migrations](http://guides.rubyonrails.org/migrations.html).
-By default, Mule uses SQL scripts instead of Migrations DSL, so no Ruby code is required.
+By default, Mule uses SQL scripts instead of Migrations DSL, so no Ruby coding is required.
 It supports multi-database environments, including support for existing databases.

-You interact with Mule via a series of [Rake](http://rake.rubyforge.org/) commands which map nearly 1:1 to Rails Migration commands, so if you are familiar with them you will be right at home, but if not don't worry - it's really easy.
+You interact with Mule via a series of [Rake](http://rake.rubyforge.org/) commands which map almost 1:1 to Rails Migrations commands, so if you are familiar with them you will be right at home, but if not, don't worry -- it's really easy.

-These commands give you a simple, but powerful toolset which you can use to manage database migrations across both development and production environments.
+These commands give you a simple, yet powerful toolset allowing you to manage database migrations across both development and production environments.

 ###How do I use it?

+####Prerequisites

+Before using Mule, you must set up a Ruby environment on your machine.
+Follow the instructions at the links for [Ruby](http://www.ruby-lang.org/en/downloads/) and [RubyGems](https://rubygems.org/pages/download).

+Once you have both Ruby and RubyGems installed, you should install the Ruby database driver for whatever database you are using, for example:

+Postgres

+    $ gem install pg

 ####Installation

-Install [Ruby](http://www.ruby-lang.org/en/downloads/), [RubyGems](https://rubygems.org/pages/download), and a ruby-database driver (e.g. `gem install pg`) then:
+Once your Ruby environment is set up, installing Mule is no big deal:

     $ gem install dbmule

-Create a `Rakefile` in your project's base directory containing the following lines:
+Next, create a `Rakefile` in your project's base directory containing the following lines:

 ```ruby
 require 'mule_migrations'
 MuleMigrations::Tasks.load_tasks
 ```

-Add database configuration to `db/config.yml` in your projects base directory e.g.:
+Installation is complete, you are now ready to begin using Mule.

+####Create a database project

+To begin, create a new database project.
+A database project represents one database in your system.
+You can do this with one command:

+    $ rake mule:new_project db=my_test_database

+Mule will then create a directory in your project's base directory called whatever you put in for `my_test_database` above.
+Inside it will create the basic Mule project structure, which looks like this:

+    my_test_database/
+      db/
+        migrate/
+        sql/
+        seeds/
+        config.yml
+        seeds.rb

+After the project has been created, you will need to edit the `my_test_database\db\config.yml` file and enter the correct database connection information for each environment section you require (development, test, production below).
+You can create an arbitary number of environments, with any names you like:

     development:
-      adapter: sqlite3
+      adapter: postgresql
+      encoding: unicode
-      database: db/development.sqlite3
+      database: my_test_database_development
       pool: 5
-      timeout: 5000

-    production:
+      username:
+      password:
+      host: localhost

+    test:
-      adapter: mysql
+      adapter: postgresql
-      encoding: utf8
+      encoding: unicode
-      reconnect: false
-      database: somedatabase_dev
+      database: my_test_database_test
       pool: 5
-      username: root
+      username:
       password:
-      socket: /var/run/mysqld/mysqld.sock

-    test: &test
+      host: localhost

+    production:
-      adapter: sqlite3
+      adapter: postgresql
+      encoding: unicode
-      database: db/test.sqlite3
+      database: my_test_database_production
       pool: 5
-      timeout: 5000
+      username: ENV['MY_TEST_DATABASE_USER']
+      password: ENV['MY_TEST_DATABASE_PSWD']
+      host: ENV['MY_TEST_DATABASE_HOST']

+####Enable migrations on an existing database

+Sometimes you will need to create a database project for an existing database.
+To do so, follow the instructions above and then run the following command:

+    $ rake mule:configure_existing_database db=my_test_database

+This will add an initial database version to your database with the contents of a schema dump, so that it can be recreated in other environments.

 ### To create a new database migration: